 It’s not only the music that fascinates me, but the whole persona of their lead singer, Mick Jagger.
 I may have read three or four biographies about him (the one I would recommend is Philip Norman’s) and I can’t get enough of his personal and public story.
 Mick reversed many assumptions that most people have.
-He makes ugly sexy and even cute at times.
-He makes old cool.
+He turns ugly into sexy and even cute at times.
+He makes looking old cool.
 He makes rock and roll professional and businesslike.
 He will not have his disturbingly wrinkled face and drooping oversized lips be touched by plastic surgery in an age when even 30-year-olds are having their features altered to look like weird Kens and Barbies.

 Mick Jagger did not share the most common prejudices of his era.
 Legend says all he wished to be, back when he started, was Tina Turner.
 She opened for his shows a number to times in the sixties.
 Rumor has it he would imitate Tina’s moves for hours in front of a mirror.
 She was the coolest person in the world for him.
 This is one of the funniest things I heard about Mick.
-There is also gossip that he’s bisexual, but whatever his preferences may be, the fact is he has always treated gays and blacks friendly.
+There is also gossip that he’s bisexual, but whatever his sexual preferences may be, the fact is he has always treated gays and blacks friendly.

 However, it’s undeniable that Mick Jagger has a very dark side to his personality.
 His whole attitude towards life reminds us a little bit of Oscar Wilde: especially on the occasion when he was put in jail in the sixties for drug consumption at what looked more like an orgy than a party.
 It’s said prison really broke him for a while, just like it damaged Mr Wilde badly at the end of the XIX century.
-Even more precisely, he seems to bear an uncanny resemblance to one of Oscar Wilde’s most famous characters, Dorian Gray.
+Even more precisely, he seems to bear an uncanny similarity to one of Oscar Wilde’s most famous characters, Dorian Gray.

 Unlike Gray, however, whose aging process and corrupt and criminal lifestyle were all reflected on a portrait of himself he kept hidden in an attic, while he himself remained young with features as angelical and fresh as when he was a teenager, Mick Jagger’s parched and wrinkled canvas of a face certainly bears all the marks of sins and experience of someone who’s been sailing against rough winds for the most part of his life.
 His 70-year-old body, however, just like Dorian Gray’s tight, flexible and muscular structure, does not seem do be different than a 25-year-old man’s, when you see him on stage.
 The Stones’ song Time is on My Side seems to say it all about the mythological figure.